Lipo-6 Black Intense

-When we encounter or experience certain stimuli (such as intense physical exercise), our bodies activate one of three specific nitric oxide synthases (NOS).
+Whenever we encounter or experience certain stimuli, such as intense physical exercise, our bodies activate one of three specific nitric oxide synthases (NOS).

 The three types of nitric oxide synthase you’ll find are:

-This comes as no surprise, as we’ve mentioned it several times already in this article, but the most well-known benefit of increased nitric oxide production is greater blood flow.
+By now this comes as no surprise.
+The most well-known benefit of increased nitric oxide production is greater blood flow.

 Another benefit of increased blood flow during exercise is more efficient clearance of metabolic waste products.
 As our muscles contract, various waste products (hydrogen ions, ADP, etc.) are created and slowly build up the longer are muscles are under tension.

 As more of the acidic ions accrue, the pH in our muscle drops, leading to the “burning sensation” we feel during high-rep sets and culminating in muscle fatigue.
-The more efficiently these waste products can be removed the longer you will be able to train before failure sets in.
+The more efficiently these waste products can be removed the longer you will be able to train before failure.

 Mitochondria, as you might remember, are the mini “nuclear power plants” that reside within every cell of our body and are responsible for the production of ATP — the “cellular currency” of energy production.

-Beyond energy production, mitochondria also play a role in various cellular signaling processes including cell growth, differentiation, and apoptosis.
+Interestingly, beyond energy production, the mitochondria also play a role in various cellular signaling processes including cell growth, differentiation, and apoptosis.